Steffo99/sophon/README.md

 </div>

 > [!Danger]
-> This project is not currently being maintained due to a sudden lack of external interest.
+>
+> This project has been superseded by the NextPyther project.

 ## Links